Jonathan9168/Sent-Scrape-Final_Year_Project/README.md

 # Sent Scrape

 A tool made for primarily quantifying user opinions on PC hardware to help aid purchasing decisions
-Two Sentiment Analysis approaches are used (Lexicon-Based And Pretrained Model) There are currently 4 platforms available for opinion retrieval each with their own parameters that a user can tweak, implemeneted via Webscraping and API(s)
+Two Sentiment Analysis approaches are used (Lexicon-Based And Pretrained Model)
+There are currently 4 platforms available for opinion retrieval each with their own tweakable parameters, implemeneted via Webscraping and APIs

 ![image](https://user-images.githubusercontent.com/77795437/198416850-d4e41cf2-feaa-4e04-8aa3-01b79f45fa7c.png)